xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

-\paragraph{Victim Environment} Two types of target environments were deployed corresponding to the benchmark datasets: \begin{itemize} \item \textbf{AUTO-PEN-BENCH} \cite{autopenbench}: Tasks were instantiated as Docker containers, which were hosted on a separate virtual machine to avoid resource contention with the attacker host.
-This victim VM was configured with 4 vCPUs, 8 GB RAM, and 80 GB storage, and placed in the same NAT network as the attacker machine to ensure direct connectivity. \item \textbf{AI-Pentest-Benchmark} \cite{aipentestbenchmark}: Vulnerable machines were directly imported from official VulnHub distributions and executed as VMware virtual machines without modification to their default specifications, in order to preserve the original exploitation conditions.
-All machines were assigned to the same NAT network as the attacker host to guarantee consistent communication. \end{itemize}
+Two types of target environments are deployed corresponding to the benchmark datasets: \begin{itemize} \item \textbf{AUTOPENBENCH} \cite{autopenbench}: Tasks are instantiated as Docker containers, which are hosted on a separate virtual machine to avoid resource contention with the attacker host.
+This victim VM is configured with 4 vCPUs, 8 GB RAM, and 80 GB storage, and placed in the same NAT network as the attacker machine to ensure direct connectivity. \item \textbf{AI-Pentest-Benchmark} \cite{aipentestbenchmark}: Vulnerable machines are directly imported from official VulnHub distributions and executed as VMware virtual machines without modification to their default specifications, in order to preserve the original exploitation conditions.
+All machines are assigned to the same NAT network as the attacker host to guarantee consistent communication. \end{itemize}